s0kil/Ruby_Tic_Tac_Toe/README.md

 # Ruby - Tic Tac Toe

-> In this project, it was build a Tic Tac Toe game.
+In this project, it was build a Tic Tac Toe game.
 The main goal is to put into practice the main concepts of Object Oriented Programming.
 Particularly, classes and access to their attributes.

 # Instructions

-> In order to win the game, a player must place three of their marks in a horizontal, vertical, or diagonal row.
+In order to win the game, a player must place three of their marks in a horizontal, vertical, or diagonal row.

-> The following example game is won by the first player, X:
+The following example game is won by the first player, X:

-# add the gif with the gameplay here.
+<iframe src="http://showterm.io/41ecc206e0b5daa9527ef" width="640" height="480"></iframe>

-> To exit the game, just press CTRL+C
+To exit the game, just press CTRL+C

 ## Built With

 - Ruby.